 STEG invites applications to the second call for proposals for Larger Research Grants (LRGs).

-LRGs up to the value of £100,000 can fund research assistance, data collection and/or purchase, and teaching buyouts, or relevant remuneration practices, for the principal investigator and co-investigators from partner institutions.
+LRGs of up to £100,000 can fund research assistance, data collection and/or purchase, and teaching buyouts, or relevant remuneration practices, for the principal investigator and co-investigators from partner institutions.
 Grants also support travel to field sites, even when secondary data is utilised.
 We view this kind of travel (with the possibilities for field visits and conversations with policy makers) as particularly important for researchers who lack prior experience in the countries that they intend to study.
 Please note that cost effectiveness and value for money are important evaluation criteria and submitted budgets must adhere to the LRG Budget Guidelines.

 We aim to issue funding decisions within five months of the deadline for receipt of proposals.
 An LRG is intended to be completed within 24 months.
 Please note that contracts should be signed within one month of the return of the final decision, which is also the expected project start date.

 Research may focus on broad systemic patterns and processes of structural transformation and growth for low-income countries, in a comparative sense across time or space, or more narrowly defined topics related to one or more of the following six research themes:

 - Data, measurement, and conceptual framing;

 - Firms, frictions and spillovers, and industrial policy;